-The established interpretation for this phenomenon attributes it to a poorly scaled loss function $\mathcal{J}$, which results in an ill-conditioned Hessian matrix $\mathrm{hess}(\mathcal{J})$ close to the minimum \cite{OrenLuenberger, GKX19, WTP21}.
+The established interpretation of this phenomenon attributes it to a poorly scaled loss function $\mathcal{J}$, which results in an ill-conditioned Hessian matrix $\mathrm{hess}(\mathcal{J})$ close to the minimum \cite{OrenLuenberger, GKX19, WTP21}.
 This characteristic is intrinsic to PINN configurations and is associated with formulating the loss function based on a differential operator \cite{dRBMdB23, RLFLU24}.

-An approach to grasp this phenomenon is through an examination of the spectrum of the Hessian matrix.
-As depicted in Figure \ref{fig:eigenvalue_spectrum}, $\mathrm{hess}(\mathcal{J})$ demonstrates a broad eigenvalue spectrum, with numerous eigenvalues closely approaching zero and some outliers displaying larger magnitudes.
+One approach to grasp this phenomenon is through the examination of the spectrum of the Hessian matrix.
+As depicted in the upper left panel of figure \ref{fig:eigenvalue_spectrum}, $\mathrm{hess}(\mathcal{J})$ demonstrates a broad eigenvalue spectrum, with numerous eigenvalues closely approaching zero and some outliers displaying larger magnitudes.
 Additionally, the condition number, represented by

 where $\lambda_{max}$ and $\lambda_{min}$ denote the eigenvalues of the largest and smallest magnitude respectively, is notably large (on the order of $\kappa \sim 10^{12}$).
 These characteristics confirm the ill-conditioning of $\mathrm{hess}(\mathcal{J})$, indicating that certain directions within the trainable parameter space $\bm{\Theta}$ lead to significantly larger changes in the loss function compared to others.
 In the conventional analogy of ``descending a mountain'', this scenario aligns with encountering long, extended valleys where certain directions exhibit steep gradients while others remain relatively flat.